mohit-nagaraj/VibeLayer/README.md

   - **Online Search:** Find GIFs from Giphy or images from Unsplash, right inside the app.
 - **🪄 Magic Background Removal:** One click and your sticker's background vanishes (thanks, Imgly AI!).
 - **🦄 Layout Freedom:** Drag, resize, and position stickers wherever you want.
 Your layout is saved—VibeLayer remembers your style.
-- **🗂️ Sticker Management:** Rename, delete, and organize your sticker collection.
+- **🗂️ Sticker Management:** Delete, and organize your sticker collection.
 Marie Kondo would be proud.
 - **⚙️ Quirky Settings:**
   - Always-on-top toggle (stickers never hide!)
   - Start with your computer (auto-launch)